 Students who enroll in nine (9) or more graduate credits in a given semester or a total of at least six (6) credits for all summer sessions combined will be considered a full-time student.
-Students in the Master of Financial Analysis (MFinA) program need approval by the Director of Graduate Studies to take more than 15 graduate credits in a given semester.
-All other students need approval of the Director of Graduate Studies to take more than 13 graduate credits in a given semester or more than 6 graduate credits in a summer session.
+Students in the Master of Financial Analysis (MFinA) program need approval by the Vice Provost for Research and Graduate Studies to take more than 15 credits in a given semester.
+All other students need approval of the Dean of Graduate Studies to take more than 13 credits in a given semester or more than 6 credits in a summer session.